python/mypy/CONTRIBUTING.md

 hash -r  # This resets shell PATH cache, not necessary on Windows
 ```

+> **Note**
+> Some code quality tools are not compatible with old python versions, you'll
+> need python version 3.8 or higher to install and run them.

 ### Running tests

 Running the full test suite can take a while, and usually isn't necessary when